timeless812/console-raymarching/README.md

 I also note that during normal startup it is the CPU engine that works (for GPU, add the -g flag).

 ## How to Build
 the project is built through the Makefile.
-I haven't tested it on Windows, but I'll show you how to cross-compile on Linux.
+I didn't test on Windows, so I just used a cross compiler.

 The build requires the ncurses and OpenCL libraries.
 If you won't try rendering through the GPU, you can only install OpenCL header files.